raffazizzi/salve/README.md

 Salve (Schema-Aware Library for Validation and Edition) is a TypeScript library which implements a validator able to validate an XML document on the basis of a subset of Relax NG (RNG).
 It is developed as part of the Buddhist Translators Workbench.
-It can be seen in action in [wed](https://github.com/mangalam-research/wed).
+It can be seen in action in the VS Code extension [Scholarly XML](https://marketplace.visualstudio.com/items?itemName=raffazizzi.sxml).

 Salve is used for validating XML with custom Relax NG schemas.
 We've also validated files that use the [TEI standard](http://www.tei-c.org/) and the